theIDinside/mdebug/README.md

 - Write the test logic.
 Each sub test should be a separate function and a name.
 These function<->name pairs must be exported as a JS object, like what is done in [stackframes.js](./test/driver/stackframes.js#L194) and passed to `runTestSuite` a function defined in [client.js](./test/driver/client.js#L450).
 - In [`CMakeLists.txt`](./CMakeLists.txt) inside the `if(NODEJS)` add the sub-suite name (which must be named the same as the file name, but without the file extension) to the `DRIVER_TEST_SUITES` list and then also define a new variable with the same name as the name added to `DRIVER_TEST_SUITES`.
 This variable is supposed to hold all names of the sub-tests.

-Now the test should be executed when `ctest` is executed from the build folder.
-But it's subtests should also be executable, stand alone, by saying `ctest -R <subSuiteName>.<subTestName>` (if the sub test name is unique, all you have to do is type `ctest -R <subTestName>` - without the <> of course)

 ### Adding a test to existing sub-suite

 - Write the test logic in the file where the test logically fits